 The HCCH is responsible for administering many conventions and protocols in the domain of private international law and is essentially an intergovernmental organization or body.

 An Apostille is a document or certificate which is attached to your original document and declares that the documents you have provided are genuine and that all the information provided is accurate.
 However, keep in mind that an Apostille is issued only for documents that would need to be used abroad.
 Issued by the Secretary of State, an Apostille is necessary to gain entry into any of the countries which are part of the Hague Convention.
 Before the introduction of Apostille, it was very difficult for the various government authorities to verify the documents.
 Thus the introduction of this system made it much easy to determine the authenticity of legal foreign documents.
 It is important for the Apostille to be numbered in the order they were issued, with each Apostille having an individual number.

 As mentioned above, an Apostille is a way of verifying the authenticity of the documents submitted when applying for any type of visa.
 In order to gain entry in any of the countries which are part of the Hague Convention, it is mandatory to obtain one from the Secretary of State.
 However, since you wish to get a visa for the United Arab Emirates, an Apostille isn’t sufficient.
-Since the United Arab Emirates isn’t one of the countries which were part of the Hague Convention, you would need to have your documents and certificates attested by various government agencies, both in your own country and the UAE.
+Since the United Arab Emirates isn’t one of the countries which were part of the Hague Convention, you would need to have your documents and certificates attested by various government agencies, both in your own country and Dubai.